Optimize Your Breast Milk by Focusing on Your Gut Health

 The problem is that babies are born with immature immune systems.
-By the time they make their way into this world, they have only been exposed to bacteria in the placenta and vaginal bacteria as they travel through the birth canal (even less if they are delivered via Cesearean section).
+By the time they make their way into this world, they have only been exposed to bacteria in the placenta and vaginal bacteria as they travel through the birth canal (even less if they are delivered via Cesarean section).
 These first inoculations start to seed their gut with the beginnings of a microbiome, but breastfeeding delivers a consistent source of friendly flora to further build and program the immune system.

 So, just how does your beneficial gut bacteria benefit your baby?
 This is where it gets interesting!
-Recent studies suggest that maternal immune cells can transport probiotics from a mother’s gut to her mammary glands via a highway of sorts called the enteromammary pathway.2,3 In fact, this is precisely how specific strains of probiotics can end up in breast milk, even though they are taken orally.4
+Recent studies suggest that maternal immune cells can transport good guy bacteria from a mother’s gut to her mammary glands via a highway of sorts called the enteromammary pathway.2,3 In fact, this is precisely how specific strains of probiotics can end up in breast milk, even though they are taken orally.4

 It’s evident that beneficial microbes are crucial components of healthy breast milk, but how does this important research translate to real world advice for moms?

-Take Maternal Probiotics to Build Baby’s Immune Health
+Take Maternal Probiotics to Support Baby’s Immune Health

 Now that you know friendly flora can translocate from mom to baby, and that a thriving infant microbiome is imperative for optimal immune system development and long-term health, you can take steps to support your own microbiome so you can pass on all that beneficial bacteria to your little one.

 • As soon as possible, while trying to conceive or during pregnancy, start taking a high-quality women’s probiotic supplement like PRO-Moms, designed specifically for pregnant and lactating women.
 PRO-Moms is a multi-strain formula that delivers billions of live organisms deep into your gut, where they can get to work supporting your health and preparing for the miraculous journey to your mammary glands.

 • Support your own microbiome with a diet rich in whole foods and plant-based prebiotics that feed your beneficial bacteria.
 Include a daily organic prebiotic powder supplement that supplies an ideal mix of prebiotic fibers, and indulge in yummy prebiotic sources like oats, honey, asparagus, bananas, and Jerusalem artichoke.